Contentify/Contentify/daux/docs/Development/03_Installation.md

 # Something Is Going Wrong?

 Installing Laravel can be a little tricky.
 If you experience problems take a look at the [Troubleshooting](Troubleshooting) chapter.
-If the problem isn't covered don't hesistate to contact our [support team](http://contentify.org/support).
+If the problem isn't covered don't hesistate to contact us on [GitHub](https//github.com/Contentify/Contentify/issues).